 A financial panic threatened to engulf Wall Street, mostly owing to threats of legislative action against trusts and shrinking credit.
 There were multiple bank runs and heavy panic selling at the stock exchange.
 All that stood between the U.S. and a serious crash was a J.P.
 Morgan led consortium that did the work of the Fed before the Fed existed.

 The Crash of 1929 was bloodletting on an unprecedented scale because so many more people were involved in the market.
 It left several "black" days in the history books, each with their own record-breaking slides.
 (For more, see The Crash Of 1929 – Could It Happen Again?)

 - Black Monday (October 1987)

 ** We need to understand that volatility does not equal to “Risk”, it is simply a sudden price movement due to certain bad news or events that trigger the huge swing of the stock’s price.
-The price movement might just be temporary or trigger a longer term economic effect and lead to recession.
-The risk should be the underlying business that could not sustain the “shock” or prolong bad economic situation which resulted a "permanent loss " of capital.
+The price movement might just be temporary or trigger a longer-term economic effect and lead to a recession.
+The risk should be the underlying business that could not sustain the “shock” or prolong bad economic situation which resulted in a "permanent loss " of capital.

 Never confuse risk and volatility….A Roller Coaster Is Only A Ride (from reuters.com)

-Some long term data seems contradict to what we belief, in fact , if we look at below chart , it seems that September was the worst performance month for DJ , for 100 , 50 and 20 years respectively.
+Some long term data seems to contradict to what we believe, in fact, if we look at below chart, it seems that September was the worst performance month for DJ, for 100, 50 and 20 years respectively.

 What Is The Best Month To Buy Stocks? ( from startbuyingstocks.com)